hashicorp/terraform-provider-azurerm/website/docs/authenticating_via_azure_cli.html.markdown

 # Azure Provider: Authenticating using the Azure CLI

-Terraform supports authenticating to Azure through a Service Principal or the Azure CLI.
+Terraform supports authenticating to Azure using the Azure CLI, a Service Principal or via Managed Service Identity.

-We recommend [using a Service Principal when running in a shared environment](authenticating_via_service_principal.html) (such as within a CI server/automation) - and authenticating via the Azure CLI when you're running Terraform locally.
+We recommend [using a Service Principal when running in a shared environment](authenticating_via_service_principal.html) (such as within a CI server/automation) and authenticating via the Azure CLI when running Terraform locally.

 ~> **NOTE:** Authenticating via the Azure CLI is only supported when using a User Account.
-If you're using a Service Principal (e.g. via `az login --service-principal`) you should instead [authenticate via the Service Principal directly](authenticating_via_service_principal.html).
+If you're using a Service Principal (for example via `az login --service-principal`) you should instead [authenticate via the Service Principal directly](authenticating_via_service_principal.html).

-~> **NOTE:** Take note that when `az login` fetches the access tokens, these are interpreted (and stored) according to the timezone settings the azure-cli runs in.

-  When the timezones `az` and `terraform` run in differ (for example when `az` is run inside docker, which defaults to UTC, and the system timezone where `terraform` runs is not UTC), `terraform` interprets the token differently from what `az` intended and may incorrectly determine the token to be stale and invalid.

-  When `terraform`  and `az` are run on hosts / containers with different timezones, the variable $TZ should be set on the host.

 When authenticating via the Azure CLI, Terraform will automatically connect to the Default Subscription - this can be changed by using the Azure CLI - and is documented below.